pluralsight/guides/draft/python/draft/article.md

 ![#404040](https://placehold.it/15/404040/000000?text=+) `#404040`
 ![#9bc850](https://placehold.it/15/9bc850/000000?text=+) `#9BC850`

-This is easy to do, actually, it can be done multiple ways.
+This is easy to do, and can actually be achieved in multiple ways.
 First, import ```style```.
 ```
 from pygal.style import Style
 ```
-Then you can change a number of objects by adding:
+You can change a number of objects by simply by adding:
 ```
 custom_style = Style(
 ```